 If your stencil design was smaller and you could fit it 12 inches wide, this step wouldn’t be necessary.

-As you as you are done painting, remove the stencils carefully.
+As soon as you are done painting, remove the stencils carefully.
 You don’t want to wait until it is dry.
-You will need to wait for it to by dry to the touch to remove the middles of the letters – like the middle of the A, D, &, etc.
+You will need to wait for it to be dry to the touch to remove the middles of the letters – like the middle of the A, D, &, etc.

 Ta DA!
 It was seriously SOOOO easy to make these wall stencils – it probably took me an hour or two tops.